 Instructions

-- In a large pot of salted water over high heat add the potatoes.
+- To a large pot of salted water over high heat add the potatoes.
 Cook until fork tender, about 10-12 minutes.
 Strain and set aside to cool.
 (NOTE 1)

-- At the same time, cook the bacon in a skillet over low-medium heat for about 10 minutes to render all the fat.
+- At the same time, cook the bacon in a skillet over low-medium eat for about 10 minutes to render all the fat.

-- Add bacon back in, as well as the wine and cook for another 5 minutes, stirring occasionally, until the wine is reduced.
+- Add bacon back in, as well as the white win and cook for another 5 minutes, stirring occasionally, until the wine is mostly reduced.

 - Transfer bacon-onion-wine mixture to a bowl and add the potatoes.